onflow/flow/flips/20201310-storage-fees.md

 #### Account Storage Tracking (Execution Environment)

-- For each account two additional 64-bit unsigned integer (uint64) values are stored in the execution state (i.e. the values are explicitly stored and not inferred).
+- For each account a 64-bit unsigned integer (uint64) value of storage used (`storage_used`) is stored in the execution state (i.e. the value is explicitly stored and not inferred). `storage_used` is the amount of storage the account is currently using (in bytes); The sum of data stored in the execution state for the account, i.e the sum of the sizes of all register values for the account.
-  - Storage Capacity (`storage_capacity`): The maximum amount of storage each account can store (in bytes).
-The minimum value is 100KB (as defined by the **StorageFees**).
+- Each account has a `StorageCapacity` resource that has a 64-bit unsigned integer (uint64) value of storage capacity (`storage_capacity`). `storage_capacity` is the maximum amount of storage each account can store (in bytes).
+The minimum value is 100KB (as defined by the **StorageFees** smart contract).
-  - Storage Used (`storage_used`): The amount of storage the account currently uses (in bytes); The sum of data stored in the execution state for the account, i.e the sum of the sizes of all register values for the account.
-Register keys are not part of storage used.
 - The `storage_used` value must be updated at the end of every transaction that modifies an account's storage
 - The `storage_capacity` value is only writeable by the **StorageFees** smart contract.
 Other code only has read access.
 - The `storage_used` is only writeable by the execution environment.
 Other code only has read access.